lilmaine/fontlab/README.md

 The biggest problem I ran into with this lab was my delays.
 Originally, my display was extremely shifted to the right and after making some modifications it got closer but there was still a very noticable gap on the left side of the screen.
 It wasn't until I added in delays for h_sync and v_sync and not just the blank delays that I origially had that I was able to get all of my letters to appear correctly.

+Documentation: C2C Belcher helped me out a lot in the beginning when my own code was not working.
+I referenced C2C John Miller and C2C Belchers code for assistance particularly with the combinational logic for the row and column multiply - C2C Belcher explained what all of the code was doing.